MichaelCurrin/dev-resources/resources/rust/packages/mdbook.md

 ---
 title: mdBook

-byline: Create book from markdown files.
-Like Gitbook but implemented in Rust
+byline:
+  mdBook is a utility to create modern online books from Markdown files.

 key_links:
   homepage: https://rust-lang.github.io/mdBook/

   repo_nwo: rust-lang/mdBook
 ---

+The docs say it is "Like Gitbook but implemented in Rust".